d0z0/redis_analytics/README.md

 ## Customizing & Extending

-### Tracking custom parameters
+### Tracking custom metrics

-You can define and track your own parameters by defining an instance method inside the `Parameters` module
+You can define and track your own metrics by defining an instance method inside the `Metrics` module

 All you need to do, is make sure the method name conforms to the following format: